Thijzert123/packrinth/docs/index.md

 Please read the [full guide](full-guide.md).
 It explains all the basics for Packrinth.
 If you just want a reference for the CLI and configuration, take a look at [CLI help](cli-help.md) and [configuration reference](configuration-reference.md).

+## Packrinth as library
+Packrinth provides a library alongside the binary.
+Using this, you can modify Packrinth's configuration in an idiomatic way.
+For example, you can write your own CLI interface for Packrinth!